-Microarray platform design and manufacture
+CMA platform design and manufacture

-Different types of CMA platforms are currently available for clinical testing.
-The probes for these platforms may use either bacterial artificial chromosome-based DNA or oligonucleotide-based DNA.
-The oligonucleotide-based DNA may be designed to detect only a copy number alteration of a sequence as compared with a control, or may also be able to determine a specific genotype (or allele) associated with the probe (a SNP-detecting probe).
-The copy number of a probe may be determined either through a directly competitive hybridization of differentially labeled patient and control DNA or a comparative hybridization of the labeled patient DNA to an in silico reference set.
-The copy number data are graphed as a log, ratio of the probe intensities, with the expected normalized value equaling "0" (generally associated with two copies of genomic sequence), relative DNA gains having signals of greater intensity $(\log_2 > 0)$ , and relative DNA losses having less intensity ( $\log_2 < 0$ ).
-For platforms with SNP-based probes, the copy number alteration should also correlate with the allelic information assuming sufficient coverage of the copy number alteration with SNP-detecting probes.
+CMA platforms currently available for clinical testing use oligonucleotide-based DNA probes.
+The oligonucleotide-based DNA probes may be designed to detect only copy-number changes of a sequence as compared with a control or may also be able to determine a specific genotype (or allele) associated with the probe (a SNP-detecting probe).
+The copy-number of a probe may be determined either through a directly competitive hybridization of differentially labeled patient and control DNA (i.e., array comparative genomic hybridization [aCGH]) or comparison of the intensity of the labeled patient DNA to an in silico reference set (i.e., SNP array).
+The copy-number data are plotted as a log2 ratio of the probe intensities, with the expected normalized value equaling "0" (generally associated with two copies of genomic sequence), relative DNA gains having signals of greater intensity (log2 > 0), and relative DNA losses having less intensity (log2 < 0).
+For SNP array platforms, the copy-number changes should also correlate with the allelic information assuming sufficient coverage of the copy-number changes with SNPdetecting probes.
 For example, a region present in one copy should only have single SNP alleles identified in the region.

-Microarray platform designs may have probes (i) targeted to specific regions of the genome for detection of imbalances known to be associated with congenital anomalies or neurocognitive impairments, (ii) distributed in a genome-wide manner with a specified distribution and spacing, or (iii) placed in both a targeted and genome-wide manner with varying distribution and spacing of probes for specific genomic regions as well as across the genome.
-The functional resolution of an array will be determined by both the intermarker probe spacing and the number of consecutive probes necessary to confidently identify a true CNV.
-The functional resolution may be different across different regions of the genome for a given platform due to probe density and may be different for a single copy number gain (two to three copies) versus a single copy number loss (two copies to one copy) of a DNA segment.
+CMA platform designs may have probes (1) targeted to specific regions of the genome for detection of imbalances known to be associated with the disease of interest, (2) distributed in a genome-wide manner with a specified distribution and spacing, or (3) placed in both a targeted and genome-wide manner with varying distribution and spacing of probes for specific genomic regions as well as across the genome.
+The functional resolution of a CMA will be determined by both the intermarker probe spacing and the number of consecutive probes necessary to confidently identify a true copy-number change.
+The functional resolution may be different across different regions of the genome for a given platform due to probe density and may vary for copy-number gains and losses as reflected by the log2 ratio.